Keeping things tidy: Why your home plays a crucial role

 The Marie Kondo method: Simple but powerful

-- Organize by category
+Organize by category

-- Everything has a fixed spot where it belongs.
+Everything has a fixed spot where it belongs

-- Less is more – keep only what you truly need or love.
+Keep only what you truly need or love.

 The first time feels like a massive challenge.
 When you finally start sorting and decluttering, you’ll find things you forgot you even owned.
 And that’s the point: if you didn’t even know it was there, it’s probably time to let it go.